Vought F4U Corsair: Legacy

 The Corsair entered service in 1942.
 Although designed as a carrier fighter, initial operation from carrier decks proved to be troublesome.
 Its low-speed handling was tricky due to the left wing stalling before the right wing.
 This factor, together with poor visibility over the long nose (leading to one of its nicknames, "The Hose Nose"), made landing a Corsair on a carrier a difficult task.
 For these reasons, most Corsairs initially went to Marine Corps squadrons which operated off land-based runways, with some early Goodyear-built examples (designated FG-1A) being built with fixed wings.
 The USMC aviators welcomed the Corsair with open arms as its performance was far superior to the contemporary Brewster F2A Buffalo and Grumman F4F-3 and -4 Wildcat.

 Moreover, the Corsair was able to outperform the primary Japanese fighter, the A6M Zero.
 While the Zero could outturn the F4U at low speed, the Corsair was faster and could outclimb and outdive the A6M.

 This performance advantage, combined with the ability to take severe punishment, meant a pilot could place an enemy aircraft in the killing zone of the F4U's six .50 (12.7 mm) M2 Browning machine guns and keep him there long enough to inflict major damage.
 The 2,300 rounds carried by the Corsair gave just under 30 seconds of fire from each gun.

-Beginning in 1943, the Fleet Air Arm also received Corsairs and flew them successfully from Royal Navy carriers in combat with the British Pacific Fleet and in Norway.These were clipped-wing Corsairs, the wingtips shortened 8 in to clear the lower overhead height of RN carriers.
+Beginning in 1943, the Fleet Air Arm also received Corsairs and flew them successfully from Royal Navy carriers in combat with the British Pacific Fleet and in Norway.
+These were clipped-wing Corsairs, the wingtips shortened 8 in to clear the lower overhead height of RN carriers.
 FAA also developed a curving landing approach to overcome the F4U's deficiencies.

 Infantrymen nicknamed the Corsair "The Sweetheart of the Marianas" and "The Angel of Okinawa" for its roles in these campaigns.
 Among Navy and Marine aviators, the aircraft was nicknamed "Ensign Eliminator" and "Bent-Wing Eliminator" because it required many more hours of flight training to master than other Navy carrier-borne aircraft.
 It was also called simply "U-bird" or "Bent Wing Bird".
 Although Allied World War II sources frequently make the claim that the Japanese called the Corsair the "Whistling Death", Japanese sources do not support this, and it was mainly known as the Sikorsky.

 The Corsair has been named the official aircraft of Connecticut due to its multiple connections to Connecticut businesses including airframe manufacturer Vought-Sikorsky Aircraft, engine manufacturer Pratt & Whitney and propeller manufacturer Hamilton Standard.

 Variants

 During World War II, Corsair production expanded beyond Vought to include Brewster and Goodyear models.
 Allied forces flying the aircraft in World War II included the Fleet Air Arm and the Royal New Zealand Air Force.
-Eventually, more than 12,500 F4Us would be built, comprising 16 separate variants.
+Eventually, more than 12,500 F4Us were built, comprising 16 separate variants.

 F4U-1 (called Corsair Mk I by the Fleet Air Arm):

 The first production version of the Corsair with the distinctive "birdcage" canopy and low seating position.
 The differences over the XF4U-1 were as follows: